 Logo Design Love

-In January 2008 I started a second blog.
-The logo-related posts led to an email the same year from US-based publisher Peachpit, asking if I’d write for them.
-A year later and the first edition of the Logo Design Love book was published — now a second edition in ten languages.
-Funny how these things happen.
+The logo-related focus of my second blog led to a friendly email from US publisher Peachpit, asking if I’d write for them.
+A year later and the first edition of the Logo Design Love book was published.

-This one’s all about the work of others.
-Since 2010, talented designers and studios around the world have kindly contributed their identity case studies, sharing insights into the hows and whys of the work they produce.
+This one’s all about the identity work of others.
+Talented designers and studios around the world have kindly contributed their case studies, sharing insights into the hows and whys of the branding work they produce.